This article is dedicated to my mom (Becky) my daughter (Latasha), my son (Taylor) my niece (Katie) and my beautiful grandchild (Erin).

 How does loneliness influence other psychological states?

-My colleague Barbara Eastom and I recently surveyed 60 college students on measure of loneliness, happiness, quality of life, meaning in life, and social support.
+I recently surveyed 60 college students on a measure of loneliness, happiness, quality of life, meaning in life, and social support.
 We found when statistical dividing individuals into low, moderate, and high loneliness, that individuals who were in the high lonely group had a significantly lower quality of life, meaning in life, and social support, included a thwarted sense of identity.
 The following figures and graphs illustrate these stark differences.

 Why are these findings meaningful?
 These findings indicate that loneliness does not only influence our social well-being it also influences many other indicators of well-being.
 Which means that one experiences loneliness, it important not to continue the cycle of loneliness and to seek out meaningful social connections.